ADORSYS-GIS/lynx-scanner/docs/pdf_download.md

 Generate docs in markdown format using `yarn run typedoc`

 ### Convert md to pdf files
-CConvert md files to pdf using a custom script with `yarn run convert-md-to-pdf`
+Convert md files to pdf using a custom script with `yarn run convert-md-to-pdf`

 ### Upload PDF Artifact
 Uploads the generated PDF files as an artifact using [actions/upload-artifact@v3]